Maha: schools, colleges in urban areas closed till Mar 31

 The Maharashtra government on Saturday issued a circular asking all schools and colleges in the state's urban areas to remain closed till March 31 as a precautionary measure to combat the coronavirus outbreak.
 A circular issued by the government said all schools and colleges in the jurisdiction of municipal corporations, municipalities and nagar panchayats will remain closed till month-end.

 Examinations of class X and XII as well as universities will take place as per the schedule, the circular said.
-The announcement was also made in the state Assembly.
+Health minister Rajesh Tope also made the same announcement in the state Assembly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)